SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 Now the Toolkit will handle all the AJAX loading for you behind the scenes.

-Finally, Views are styled with an integrated Bootstrap-like CSS framework that's easy to skin or adapt.
+Finally, Views are automatically styled with an integrated Bootstrap-like CSS framework that's quick to skin or adapt.

 The Toolkit ships with a powerful collection of customizable View components, and it's easy to add your own.